gocomu/cli/README.md

    new       Create New Project
-   serve     Hot load your composition while working offline   Render the output as wav/aiff embed     Embed all *.wav/*.aiff files as []byte build     Build a stand-alone binary
+   serve     Hot load your composition while working record    Record audio output in real-time as wav/aiff offline   Render audio output as wav/aiff embed     Embed all *.wav/*.aiff files as []byte build     Build stand-alone application

 Flags: